oresttokovenko/oresttokovenko.github.io/_posts/2021-12-12-mysql-space-binlog.markdown

 {% endhighlight %}

-I decided to check the logs
+I decided to check the `binlog.` files via Terminal, and found them all, totalling about 40GB

 {% highlight mysql %}